 A classical and contemporary clarinetist, Emily Mehigh explores all the boundaries of clarinet playing through numerous performances and outreach events.
 While she enjoys evoking the wide range of emotions from the Romantic Era, she also enjoys the technical challenges often brought on by contemporary music.
 By combining these styles she aims to create programs that educate, entertain, and tell unique stories to her audiences.

 Ms. Mehigh received her Masters Degree from Indiana University in Bloomington.
-At Indiana she participated in the New Voices Opera, Double Exposure, and New Art New Music.
-She has also premiered and performed dozens of works by numerous student composers.
 She received her Bachelor of Music and Bachelor of Arts Degrees from Truman State University.
 Ms. Mehigh has studied with Eli Eban, Jesse Krebs, and Jeanine Garesche.